cinderthein/docs/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development, are so are the docs.
+   We need your help to update the docs every time there is a new update!
+   Help us at `github.com/Schematell/docs <https://github.com/Schematell/docs>`

 Contents
 --------